Medically reviewed by Drugs.com. Last updated on Oct 1, 2020.

 Renal Toxicity: Acute renal failure [see Warnings and Precautions (5.3)].

-Osteonecrosis of the Jaw: Osteonecrosis of the jaw [see Warnings and Precautions (5.5)].
+Osteonecrosis of the Jaw: Osteonecrosis of the jaw and other oro-facial sites, including the external auditory canal [see Warnings and Precautions (5.5)].

 Musculoskeletal Pain: Bone, joint, or muscle pain (musculoskeletal pain), described as severe or incapacitating [see Warnings and Precautions (5.6)].